WUSTL-CSE222-FS18/studio-01-studio1_ha_wenz/README.md

 ***Q1.5 Based on the feedback, how might you change your solution?***

+1. First solution had some issues with scalability for users outside the organization and ability to import files onto the device.
+To improve this solution, we would need a device that everyone has with network functionality.
+1. Second solution was flawless both in scalability and functionality.

 ## Part 1.7 Evaluation (5 minutes)

 Switch back to being a Customer and thinking about the product you want and the need it should meet.
 Pick three (3) Criteria cards that are most important to you and order them from most important to least important.

 ***Q1.6 List your three top Criteria:***

+1. Attraction
+1. Feasibility
+1. Sustainability

 ## Part 1.8: More Feedback (10 minutes total)